Teymuraz Bagration: Personal life

-The second marriage was with Countess Irina Czernysheva-Besobrasova (born 26 September 1926, Neuilly-sur-Seine - 9 July 2015, New York City), the daughter of Count Sergei Aleksandrovich Czernyshev-Besobrasov and Countess Elizaveta Sheremeteva.
+The second marriage was with Countess Irina Czernysheva-Besobrasova (26 September 1926, Neuilly-sur-Seine - 9 July 2015, New York City), the daughter of Count Sergei Aleksandrovich Czernyshev-Besobrasov and Countess Elizaveta Sheremeteva.
 Irina was an older sister of Countess Xenia Czernyshev-Besobrasov, who married 1953 Archduke Rudolf Syringus, youngest son of Karl I of Austria, the last Austrian Emperor.
 This marriage was celebrated on 27 November 1949 and took place in New York City.
 He was 37 and she was 23.
 There was no issue of either marriage.